ManthanoAI/guidelines/1_Git/1_Syntax/readme.md

    `git remote set-url`

-  - if you are updating to an HTTPS:
+  - if you are updating using HTTPS:

     `git remote set-url https://github.com/USERNAME/REPOSITORY.git`